Vencoders/Joint-image-denoising-and-compression/README.md

 ## Datasets

-We used Flicker 2W dataset in this work.
+We utilize the Flicker 2W dataset for training and validation.
+All trained models are evaluated on the Kodak and CLIC datasets, which are commonly used for image processing methods.

 ## Training
 ```bash